ENCODE-DCC/encoded/src/encoded/schemas/changelogs/complexity_xcorr_quality_metric.md

 ### Minor changes since schema version 7

 * *size* in *cross_correlation_plot* was set to have a minimum of 0.
+* *cross_correlation_plot* mime types enums list was extended to allow attachement of PNG images

 ### Schema version 7